WKEF: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WKEF aired The Tube on DT2 and Time Warner Cable digital channel 723.
 WKEF and other Sinclair stations dropped The Tube on December 31, 2006.
-In October 2010, WKEF began airing TheCoolTV on DT2.
+In October 2010, WKEF began airing TheCoolTV on 22.2.
 On April 12, 2011, Time Warner Cable began airing TheCoolTV on digital channel 996.
 Sinclair dropped TheCoolTV from all its stations, including WKEF, on August 31, 2012.
 Starting June 30, 2014, WKEF began airing GetTV on its second digital subchannel.
 On January 1, 2015, WKEF began airing Grit on its third digital subchannel.
 On January 1, 2016, the Antenna TV network was scheduled to be added on the third digital subchannel.
 Instead the third digital subchannel was changed to Antenna TV on December 4, 2015, while Grit was moved to a new fourth digital subchannel.
-On February 15, 2016, GetTV was dropped from DT2 and replaced by Sinclair's American Sports Network.
+On February 15, 2016, GetTV was dropped from 22.2 and replaced by Sinclair's American Sports Network.
 On February 28, 2017, Grit was dropped from DT4 and replaced by Sinclair's TBD.
 Around March 9, 2017, after and seemingly due to numerous viewer complaints, TBD was dropped from DT4 and Grit was restored.
 It was later revealed that Grit had been restored because WKEF had not provided Grit the mandatory 90-day notice that it was being dropped.
-On June 15, 2017, TBD was restored to DT4.
-On September 6, 2017, American Sports Network merged into Sinclair's jointly-owned Stadium, with DT2 changing accordingly.
+On June 15, 2017, TBD was restored to 22.4.
+On September 6, 2017, American Sports Network merged into Sinclair's jointly owned Stadium, with 22.2 changing accordingly.

 On December 29, 2020, the station announced that on January 1, 2021, the main subchannel of sister station WRGT-TV, a Fox affiliate branded as "Fox 45", would be moving to 22.2.
 In addition, Stadium and TBD would be moving from WKEF to subchannels of WRGT-TV.
 The station advised over-the-air viewers to rescan on that date.
 The "Fox 45" branding remained on 22.2, with the logo similar to that previously used by WRGT-TV, except that callsign was replaced by "WKEF(TV) 22.2".
 The former home of TBD, 22.4, was dropped.

 On April 19, 2021, Antenna TV moved from 22.3 to 45.3 on sister station WRGT-TV.
-MyNetworkTV in prime time moved to 22.3 from 45.1, while Stadium outside of prime time also moved to 22.3, from 45.5, returning to WKEF, where it had aired until the beginning of 2021.
+MyNetworkTV in prime time moved to 22.3 from 45.1, while Stadium outside of prime time also moved to 22.3, from 45.5, returning to WKEF.

+On October 30, 2023, Sinclair replaced Stadium with its new network The Nest; as was done with Stadium, The Nest airs outside of prime time while MyNetworkTV continues to air in prime time on 22.3.